yanyoulin/llama.cpp-for-Warm-Up-lab/My_README.md

      In my code, I use both of way to asked it.
 * What you observed between CPU / GPU performance ?
   1. GPU is running faster than CPU
-  2.
+  2. I saw that cpu compute buffer size is much smaller than CUDA0 compute buffer size.
+I'm not sure whether it cause observe1?
 * Will quantization or smaller-parameters model impact model accuracy or inference throughput ?
 If so , what's the variation?
   About accuracy: Theoretically, yes.
 But the result that I got shows "No".
   I think it is a matter of probability, they are all not well trained so I have probability to get the result like this.
   Theoretically, larger-parameters model is more accurate because of its big file size, making it low quality loss.
   About throughput: Yes
   smaller-parameters model's Tokens/Sec is bigger by the result.
   Maybe becuase of the way they convert weights and operations of GGUF models.